 - Plan your journey make sure you arrive with plenty of time

-- Think of questions you might want to ask at interview stage
+- Think of questions you might want to ask at the interview stage

 - Take your time, think about your answers